AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 2. animate-pulse for Loading

-animate-pulse is the go-to for any loading or attention state.
-It is a gentle opacity oscillation that has become synonymous with skeleton screens.
-Use custom keyframes for loading states that match your brand's visual language.3. duration-300 on Everything
+animate-pulse is AI's answer to any loading or attention state — a gentle opacity oscillation now synonymous with skeleton screens.
+Write custom keyframes that match your brand's motion language.3. duration-300 on Everything

-transition-duration: 300ms for every transition.
-In reality, small elements like buttons should transition faster (150ms) and large elements like page sections should transition slower (500ms).
-Scale duration with the element's visual size.4. ease-in-out as Only Easing
+transition-duration: 300ms on every transition.
+Small elements like buttons should move faster (150ms); large elements like page sections, slower (500ms).
+Scale duration with visual size.4. ease-in-out as Only Easing

-ease-in-out for everything.
-This is a symmetric curve that feels robotic.
-Use cubic-bezier(0.16, 1, 0.3, 1) for a fast start with a gentle settle.
-Use different easings for enter vs exit animations.5.
+ease-in-out for everything — a symmetric curve that feels robotic.
+Use cubic-bezier(0.16, 1, 0.3, 1) for a fast start and gentle settle, and different easings for enter vs exit.5.
 No Custom Keyframes

 0%, 100% { transform: translateY(0); }